Heterosexuality (album): Composition

-Lyrically, the album's ten tracks tell a narrative cycle, beginning with songs about a trio of songs about "aggressive nonconformity as a political statement".
+Lyrically, the album's ten tracks tell a narrative cycle, beginning with a trio of songs about "aggressive nonconformity as a political statement".
 On "Stability", Shamir expresses how that fight can take a toll and "unearths traumas, both universal ones and his own unique struggles".
 The album then "moves into a false, saccharine golden hour" with lyrics about "helplessness hardening into nihilism".
 On the last two songs, Shamir "entertains the slightest possibility of hope" and the fight returns.